 FOR IMMEDIATE RELEASE

-NASHVILLE –The American Civil Liberties Union of Tennessee today sent a letter to Governor Bill Haslam urging him to veto SB 802/HB 534, which unconstitutionally requires public universities to recognize and fund student organizations that use religion to discriminate against people by excluding them from membership or leadership.
+NASHVILLE –The American Civil Liberties Union of Tennessee (ACLU-TN) today sent a letter to Governor Bill Haslam urging him to veto SB 2580/HB 2725, which mandates drug testing for some Temporary Assistance to Needy Families (TANF) applicants, raising serious constitutional concerns.

-A copy of ACLU-TN’s letter urging Governor Haslam to veto the anti-all-comers bill can be found here.
+A copy of ACLU-TN’s letter urging Governor Haslam to veto the drug testing bill can be found here.